 Planting your new strawberry plants

-You'll need to select a site that has a minimum of 6 hours of consistent sunshine, but strawberries do best with 8 plus hours of direct sun.
-If your garden does not have such a location fear not, growing strawberries in pots and containers works very well which makes them ideal for moving around!
+You'll need to select a site with a minimum of 6 hours of consistent sunshine, but strawberries do best with 8+ hours of direct sun.
+If your garden does not have such a location, fear not.
+Growing strawberries in pots and containers works very well, which makes them ideal for moving around!

-Raised garden beds or vertical planters are all ideal for growing strawberries at home because they are quickly draining and allow the fruit to dangle down making picking fruit easy.
+Raised garden beds or vertical planters are ideal for growing strawberries at home because they drain quickly and allow the fruit to hang down, making picking fruit easy.
 Vertical planters are great when short on space.

 Raised garden beds are ideal for strawberries as they allow easy drainage and make strawberry picking simple! - Chef Markus